Slip coach: London and North Western Railway (LNWR)

-The LNWR slips gradually stopped during WWI and were not re-introduced.
+The LNWR slips gradually stopped during the First World War and were not re-introduced.

 Shrewsbury and Hereford Railway (S&HR)

 Between 1868 and 1895, the GWR operated a slip service at Church Stretton on the jointly leased S&HR, the first known slip to operate on a cross-country line.
 The slips were probably taken on to Craven Arms Junction which connected with the Bishops Castle Railway, the Wellington to Craven Arms Railway and the Central Wales line.

 Manchester, Sheffield and Lincolnshire Railway (MS&LR) later GCR

 The MS&LR started to slip coaches at Worksop in 1886 in both directions off the express trains operated jointly by the MS&LR and the GNR between Manchester London Road and London King's Cross, in 1887 three slips were being made in each direction, they continued in operation until 1899.

 From 1893 to 1899, the MS&LR had additional slips at Penistone which went on to Huddersfield and at Godley Junction where the slip went on to Manchester Central providing more connection opportunities.

 After becoming the Great Central Railway (GCR) slips were stopped on former MS&LR lines except for one at Godley Junction which now went on to Liverpool, this slip survived until 1904.

 In 1903, the GCR began to slip a coach from the 7:42 a.m. express from Sheffield Victoria which ran non-stop to London Marylebone, the coach slipped at Nottingham Victoria and then went to Leicester Central stopping at all stations.
 In the opposite direction, the 3:25 p.m. non-stop service to Sheffield slipped at Leicester, this slip going on to Nottingham, Mansfield Central, Grimsby Town and Cleethorpes, although by 1910 it terminated at Lincoln.

 A through coach from Bournemouth Central was introduced in 1905, this coach was attached to a slip coach and both were attached to the 3:15 p.m. (later 3:25 p.m.) express from London to Manchester when it arrived at Sheffield, both were then slipped at Penistone, going on to Huddersfield and Bradford Exchange, this service lasted until 1914.
 At some time, the slips continued through to serve Grimsby Town and Cleethorpes again.